dhansel/Altair8800-IOBus/README.md

   The Arduino Due emulates the instructions executed by the Intel 8080 (or Z80) processor but each emulated instruction takes a different amount of real time.
-Furthermore the time for each instrution does not match 100% the timing of the original processor, i.e. the emulator does not emulate the real 2MHz clock of the Altair.
+Furthermore the time for each instruction does not match 100% the timing of the original processor, i.e. the emulator does not emulate the real 2MHz clock of the Altair.
 That means that the I/O bus can not provide a clock signal which is required by most S-100 cards for synchronous